jbeeko/TypeUp/README.md

 A language server for VCCode should be able to provide the following:
 * Reparsing after edits to provide feedback
 * Suggestions for mistyped field names
-* "inellisense" for things like union cases
+* Suggestions for things like union cases
+* Hints in the case of missing options
 * Commands to add new elements to a list.
 For example if a LegalEntity has a list of owners the language server should provide a command to *Add Owner* This should drop in a new empty template to be completed.

 ### FSON Language Extensions